-FICO, myFICO, Score Watch, The score lenders use, and The Score That Matters are trademarks or registered trademarks of Fair Isaac Corporation.
-Equifax Credit Report is a trademark of Equifax, Inc. and its affiliated companies.
-Many factors affect your FICO Score and the interest rates you may receive.
-Fair Isaac is not a credit repair organization as defined under federal or state law, including the Credit Repair Organizations Act.
-Fair Isaac does not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit record, credit history or credit rating.
-FTC's website on credit.
+Discover Financial Services and Fair Isaac are not credit repair organizations as defined under federal or state law, including the Credit Repair Organizations Act.
+Discover Financial Services and Fair Isaac do not provide “credit repair” services or assistance regarding “rebuilding” or “improving” your credit record, credit history or credit rating.

 Yes it does!
 I tried this about 20 yrs. ago!
 I consolidated my debts into one amount!
 I also had my interest rates reduced by the loan company.
 I discovered that any money that was shaved off my debt in any way whether by lower interest rates or by taking settlements were considered charge-offs and demolished your credit rating.
 It took me over 30 yrs. to regain any credit worthiness at all!

 I applied for a home loan - wasn't approved - the loan company works with people with subpar credit though.
 She gave me list of action items that needed to be done.
 She figured it would take me about a year to take care of it all.
 Gave me a deadline of 1 year out.
 I sat down did all her action items in a week - waited 30 days, credit jumped to 620.
 She got an approval on a home loan but it wasn't ideal.
 Waited another 30 days, credit was 651... she said we could get an ideal approval with a credit score of 640.
 I don't know how, but I was so happy. signed on house at 3 months instead of 1 year.
 The loan officer couldn't believe it!
 I now own my home, have lived in it for over a year.
 Love my house!